 LIFE 103 (Biology of Organisms - Animals and Plants) or BZ 110 (Principles of Animal Biology).
 Credit not allowed for both BZ 479 and VS 479.

-Day of week and course location to be announced at a later date.
+Course location for sec.
+701 to be announced at a later date.

 Textbook and Materials